Are you feeling The Mother Load? So is… ELISE CONTENT, 37

 MEET DR. OSCAR SERRALLACH

-Oscar Serrallach, M.D. graduated from Auckland School of Medicine in New Zealand in 1996.
+Oscar Serrallach graduated from Auckland School of Medicine in New Zealand in 1996.
 He specialized in general practice, family medicine, and did further training in functional medicine, working in a number of hospital and community-based jobs, as well as in an alternative community in Nimbin that exposed him to nutritional medicine, herbalism, and home birth.
 He has been working in the Byron Bay area of NSW, Australia since 2001, where he lives with his partner, Caroline, and their three children.
-Serrallach currently practices at the integrative medicine center, The Health Lodge, and his first book, Mothermorphosis, comes out in 2018 from goop Press.
+Serrallach currently practices at the integrative medicine center, The Health Lodge, and is the author of The Postnatal Depletion Cure.

 Why he developed the protocol

-Many mothers-to-be are already depleted leading up to conception and pregnancy time.
-The extra demands of being pregnant, having a baby, and breastfeeding—all of which have years-long lasting effects on the body—mean that moms require a lot of nutrients to recover and hit their stride again.
-This supplement regimen speeds up the process, while fixing any specific deficiencies that good food alone might not be able to right for women pre-conception and post-baby.Read More
+Many mothers-to-be are already tapped out leading up to conception and pregnancy time.
+The extra demands of being pregnant, having a baby, and breastfeeding—all of which have years-long lasting effects on the body—mean that moms require a lot of nutrients to hit their stride again.
+This supplement regimen speeds up the process.Read More

 REQUIRED READING WITH DR. SERRALLACH